kristjanvalur/py-asynkit/README.md

 If the task is already scheduled to run, i.e. it is _new_, or the future has triggered but the task hasn't become active yet, it is still awoken with an exception.

+Please note the following cases:

-- __Note 1:__ The Python library in places assumes that the only exception that can be raised out of awaitables is `CancelledError`.
-In particular, there are edge cases in `asyncio.Lock`, `asyncio.Semaphore` and `asyncio.Condition` where the raised interrupt when acquiring these primitives will leave them in an incorrect state.
+1. The Python library in places assumes that the only exception that can be raised out of awaitables is `CancelledError`.
+In particular, there are edge cases in `asyncio.Lock`, `asyncio.Semaphore` and `asyncio.Condition` where raising something else when acquiring these primitives will leave them in an incorrect state.

-  For this reason, we also provide the classes `IntterruptLock`, `InterruptSemaphore`, `InterruptBoundedSemaphore` and `InterruptCondition` which handle this properly.
-The fixes are trivial and the the standard library really should have handled `BaseException` instead of only `CancelledError``.
+   Therefore, we provide a base class, `InterruptError`, deriving from `CancelledError` which should be used for interrupts in general.

+   However, currently `asyncio.Condition` will not correctly pass on such a subclass for `wait()` in all cases, so  a safer version, `InterruptCondition` is provided.

+2. Even subclasses of `CancelledError` will be converted to a new `CancelledError` instance when not handled in a task, and awaited.

-- __Note 2:__ These functions currently are only work **reliably** with `Task` object implemented in Python.
+3. These functions currently are only work **reliably** with `Task` object implemented in Python.
    Modern implementation often have a native "C" implementation of `Task` objects and they contain inaccessible code which cannot be used by the library.
 In particular, the
    `Task.__step` method cannot be explicitly scheduled to the event loop.
 For that reason, a special `create_pytask()` helper is provided to create a suitable python `Task` instance.
-- __However:__ This library does go through extra hoops to make it usable with C Tasks.
+4. __However:__ This library does go through extra hoops to make it usable with C Tasks.
    It almost works, but with two caveats:

    - CTasks which have plain `TaskStepMethWrapper` callbacks scheduled cannot be interrupted.
     These are typically tasks executing `await asyncio.sleep(0)` or freshly created tasks that haven't started executing.
    - The CTask's `_fut_waiting` member _cannot_ be cleared from our code, so there exists a time where it can point to a valid, not-done, Future, even though the Task is about to wake up.
 This will make methods such as `task_is_blocked()` return incorrect values.
 It __will__ get cleared when the interrupted task starts executing, however.
 All the more reason to use `task_interrupt()` over `task_throw()` since